NGC2023/a2d/README.md

 ### Step 1: User Information

-Once the `a2d.deb` package is installed, open the terminal and run `a2d_user.sh`.
-This will open the user information file as shown below:
+Once the `a2d_1.0.0_all.deb` package is installed, open the terminal and run `a2d_user.sh`.
+This will open the user information file as shown below: (Download the latest package from GitHub Releases).

 [DEFAULT]